ifraixedes/mimosa-asset-cache-bust/README.md

 The module only performs when optimization flag (`-o` or `--optimize`) but it can be run as a mimosa command `mimosa bust-assets`.

+Bear in mind the module doesn't provide any mechanism to change the views and/or templates where they are referenced, so it is your task to find out how to update the references; e.g. in server template engine you may have a function that resolve the name depending of your environment and returning each appropriated asset's name base by an id.

 ## Configuration

 ### Default